Hurricane-32/Celeste-pt_PT/README.md

-# Celeste-PT
+# Celeste-pt_PT
+Um projeto de tradução do jogo "Celeste" para Portugês de Portugal.

-A fan translation of the game Celeste to European Portuguese
+A fan translation of the game Celeste to European Portuguese.